Black Eyed Peas: 2009–2011: The E.N.D, The Beginning and hiatus

-2015–2018: Fergie's departure, addition of J. Rey Soul, and Masters of the Sun
+2015–2018: Fergie's departure, addition of J. Rey Soul and Masters of the Sun

-During an interview with NRJ, will.i.am, in talking about his solo album, also confirmed that the Black Eyed Peas would start recording sessions for their seventh studio album in 2015.
-In an interview on Capital Breakfast, will.i.am said that the Peas would reform in 2015 for their 20th anniversary.
-The Peas premiered a new song titled "Awesome", that was included in commercials for the 2015 NBA playoffs.
-The song did not include Fergie, with people questioning if she would be a part of the upcoming album.
-On the 20th anniversary of their debut, the Peas premiered a new song titled "Yesterday" through Apple Music, though the song also did not feature Fergie.

-On August 31, 2016, the Black Eyed Peas released a new version of their 2003 song "Where Is the Love?".
-The song, titled "#WHERESTHELOVE", is credited to "The Black Eyed Peas featuring The World".
-The song, as well as the accompanying video feature all four members of the group, will.i.am, Fergie, apl.de.ap, and Taboo, and many other popular artists such as Justin Timberlake, DJ Khaled, and Jessie J. It is the group's most recent work with Fergie, and her last live performance with them happened in 2015.
+In January 2015, an interview on Capital Breakfast, will.i.am confirmed that the group would reform that year for their 20th anniversary.
+The group released two songs that year: "Awesome" and "Yesterday"; the former was included in commercials for the 2015 NBA playoffs.
+Neither song features contributions from Fergie.
+On August 31, 2016, the Black Eyed Peas released a new version of their 2003 song "Where Is the Love?", titled "#WHERESTHELOVE".
+The song, as well as the accompanying video feature all four members of the group, will.i.am, Fergie, apl.de.ap, and Taboo.
+It is the group's most recent work with Fergie.